Web Property Service Providers

 The Office of the Chief Information Officer (OCIO)

-Creates the policies and strategies for government’s information management and technology.
-They are responsible for the creation and maintenance of Information Management and Information Technology (IM/IT).
+The OCIO creates Information Management and Information Technology (IM/IT) policies and strategies and are responsible for the creation and maintenance of IM/IT.

 Government Communications and Public Engagement (GCPE)

-Provides centralized communications management and services for all of government to ensure consistent user experiences.
-GCPE standards mandate the use of specific communication and engagement best practices.
-Ministries must follow these standards unless an exemption has been approved by the GCPE Joint Working Group (JWG).
+GCPE provides centralized communications management and services for all of government to ensure consistent user experiences.
+GCPE and Government Digital Experience (GDX) standards mandate the use of specific communication and engagement best practices.
+Ministries must follow these standards unless an exemption has been approved by the GCPE/GDX Joint Working Group (JWG).

 Communications and Public Engagement